ryanlovett/myst-listing-plugin/README.md

 ## Installation

 1. Place `listing.mjs` in your project root or a suitable location.
-2. Register the plugin in your `myst.yml`:
+1. Register the plugin in your `myst.yml`:
+1. (optional) Copy `myst-plugin-driver.mjs` to your project root or a suitable location so that you can run the plugin after `myst build`.

 ```yaml
 project: